mattermost/mattermost-helm/README.md

 ## 1.1 Kubernetes Cluster

-You need a running Kubernetes cluster.
+You need a running Kubernetes cluster v1.8+.
 If you do not have one, find options and installation instructions here:

 https://kubernetes.io/docs/setup/pick-right-solution/